Value-added tax (VAT)

 Excise duty principally applies to luxury goods, such as alcoholic drinks, perfume and cosmetic products, caviar, salmon, cigars, and cigarettes.

 The rates of the excise duty are between 5% and 40%.

 In addition to the ad valorem rate, there is a specific tax based on the quantities.

-The Amended Financial Act 2020 has modified the amount of the excise duty which are currently the following:
+The Amended Financial Act 2020 has modified the amounts of the excise duty, which are currently the following:

 - Local beers: 22% + XAF 20 per litre.

 - Imported beers: 25% + XAF 180 per litre.

 - Local wines: 22% + XAF 100 per litre.

 - Imported wines whose price is less than XAF 50,000: 25% + XAF 500 per litre.

 - Imported wines whose price is more that XAF 50,000: 40% + XAF 3,000 per litre.